MaverickEsq/tempal/README.md

 So, tempal was written in php, using an sqlite3 database and as little complexity as possible.

-## Deployment
+## :rocket: Deployment
 Simply `git clone` or extract from zip into a web directory and `chmod ./inc 777`.
 Ensure you edit `config.ini` to include your domain and the name of your pastebin.

 The first time the script runs it will make a database.

-### Requirements
+### :pushpin: Requirements
-`PHP>=7.0`
+:package: `PHP>=7.0`
-`SQLite3` from `php-pdo`
+:package: `SQLite3` from :package: `php-pdo`

-## Credits
+## :beers: Credits
-This uses GeSHi (http://qbnz.com/highlighter/) but for simplicity's sake I have included it.
+This uses :package: GeSHi (http://qbnz.com/highlighter/) but for simplicity's sake I have included it.

-Credit obviously to sprunge.us and ix.io who inspire this and whose main page I shamelessly ripped off
+Credit obviously to :sparkles: sprunge.us and :sparkles: ix.io who inspire this and whose main page I shamelessly ripped off

-`mpan` probably deserves a credit, for input to this project but also just in general.
+:art: `mpan` probably deserves a credit, for input to this project but also just in general.

-## License
+## :page_facing_up: License
 Tempal is licensed under the WTFPL2.1 under the condition that any fork or derative work remains under the WTFPL2.1.

             DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE